jesseotremblay/jtrem.com/LINK-POSTS.md

 - Link directly to external URLs as their canonical destination
 - Include your commentary and thoughts about the linked content
 - Display with visual indicators (external link icons) to show they're linked content
-- Automatically redirect visitors to the external URL after 3 seconds when viewed directly
+- Automatically redirect visitors to the external URL immediately when viewed directly
 - Are included in your main RSS feed with external URLs as the canonical links
 - Can be filtered and viewed separately on the "Linked" page